rihasan/portal/README.md

 # Personal Portfolio
-This is a simple personal portfolio using just htnl and css.
+This is a simple personal portfolio using just html and css.